clojure/tools.cli/README.md

     :default 0
-    ;; Use assoc-fn to create non-idempotent options :assoc-fn (fn [m k _] (update-in m [k] inc))] ["-h" "--help"]])
+    ;; Use assoc-fn to create non-idempotent options :assoc-fn (fn [m k _] (update-in m [k] inc))]
+   ;; A boolean option that can explicitly be set to false ["-d" "--[no-]daemon" "Daemonize the process" :default true] ["-h" "--help"]])

 (defn usage [options-summary]